GTK-teaching/Intro-to-bash/setup.md

 > ## Mac OS X
-> For a Mac computer, the default Unix Shell is Bash,
-> and it is available via the Terminal Utilities program within your Applications folder.
+> For a Mac computer, the default Unix Shell is either `bash`  or  `zsh` and it is available via the Terminal Utilities program within your Applications folder.
 >
 > To open Terminal, try one or both of the following:
 > * Go to your Applications.
 Within Applications, open the Utilities folder.
 Locate Terminal in the Utilities folder and open it.